ZhangHH233/SWAM-Net/README.md

-This is the code for the GW-Net model.
+This is the code of the GW-Net for retinal OCT image segmentation.
 The full code will be made available upon acceptance of the paper.